johnno1962/injectionforxcode/README.md

 It performs this by parsing the build logs of the application to determine how a source file was last compiled.
-With this it wraps the result of re-compiling into a bundle which is injected into the application as a separate bundle.
+With this it wraps the result of re-compiling into a bundle which is injected into the application using the dynamic loader.
 At this point there are two versions of a class in the app, the original and a new modified version from the bundle.
-At this point the modified version is swizzled onto the original class so changes take effect.
+The modified version is then "swizzled" onto the original class so changes take effect.

 This swizzling takes advantage of the fact that Objective-C binds method invocations to